ruby/www.ruby-lang.org/en/installation/index.md

 {: #homebrew}

 On OS X Mavericks, Ruby 2.0 is included.
-OS X Mountain Lion, Lion, and Leopard ship with 1.8.7.
+OS X Mountain Lion, Lion, and Leopard ship with Ruby 1.8.7.

-Ruby 2.0 and 1.8 are older versions, so there are a number of options for installing the latest version of Ruby.
+There are a number of options for installing newer versions of Ruby.
 Most OS X users in the Ruby community use the third party tools to install Ruby, but there are some package managers supporting Ruby.

-Many people on OS X use [homebrew][homebrew] as a package manager.
+Many people on OS X use [Homebrew][homebrew] as a package manager.
 It is really easy to get Ruby:

 {% highlight sh %}